NREL/OpenStudio-ERI/docs/source/software_connection.rst

 This section describes elements specified in HPXML's ``Systems``.

-If any HVAC systems are entered that provide heating, the sum of all their ``FractionHeatLoadServed`` values must equal 1.
+If any HVAC systems are entered that provide heating (or cooling), the sum of all their ``FractionHeatLoadServed`` (or ``FractionCoolLoadServed``) values must equal 1.

-The same holds true for ``FractionCoolLoadServeds`` for HVAC systems that provide cooling and ``FractionDHWLoadServed`` for water heating systems.
+If any water heating systems are entered, the sum of all their ``FractionDHWLoadServed`` values must be equal to 1.

 Heating Systems
 ***************